katrinafyi/comp4500-notes/Lecture 2.md

 &=cn+1
 \end{aligned}
 $$
 which is not $\le cn$, so we cannot prove it this way!
-We can solve this problem by _strenghtening the guess_, via subtracting a lower order term.
+We can solve this problem by strengthening the guess_, via subtracting a lower order term.
 Specifically, we assume that $T(n) \le cn-b$ for $b>0$.
 This does not affect the asymptotic bound but with this stronger assumption, we are able to probe a stronger result.

 **Note:** In the inductive step, we need to be very precise.
 We need to prove that $T(n) \le cn$ very carefully, something like $cn + n = O(n)$ is not good enough.